vinsin002/Emotion-Classification-of-Speech-Data/README.md

 - **Metrics:** Accuracy and loss are tracked for both training and validation sets.
 - **Confusion Matrix:** Predicted vs. actual emotion labels are compared to assess model performance.
-- **Example Results:** The model demonstrates strong performance on several emotion classes, with some confusion between similar emotions (e.g., fear vs. sad)[1].
+- **Example Results:** The model demonstrates strong performance on several emotion classes, with some confusion between similar emotions (e.g., fear vs. sad).

 ---